NeuroenergeticsLab/neuroenergeticslab.github.io/docs/Video_Guide/Upload_Data.md

 2. By clicking the XNAT icon in the top left corner the website provides you with an overview of your projects and the most recent data activity.

 3. To create a new project navigate to the header and click *New* > *Project* and give it a title, running title, project ID.
-Here you can also provide further information, such as keyword.
+Here you can also provide further information, such as a keyword.
 Lastly, define if the project is private, protected, or public and click *Create*.

 4. Clicking the XNAT icon once more shows the newly created project in the project section.
 In order to upload subject data click *Upload* > *Images* > *Compressed Uploader*.
 Proceed by selecting your project and choosing a destination.
 By clicking *Prearchive* the data will temporarily be stored in a medium where you can control and change subject information before forwarding them to the archive.
 Now you can choose the data to be uploaded.
 Attention: Data has to be stored in a zip. file.
 Click *Begin Upload* to upload the imaging data to the prearchive.